kevindamm/cf-chat/README.md

 4. [ ] Test the chat interaction (open with multiple browser tabs)

+Also check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) of Nuxt.js for more information.

 ## Adding an action to the chat

 <!-- TODO -->